andrewhinh/thendisnever/README.md

 ## Notes

-- For the default LLM (which you can change as shown above), you'll need at least:
-  - ~ 6GB of free disk space
-  - ~ 15GB of RAM
 - When running `isnever()` for the first time, it will download the model and tokenizer from HuggingFace.
 This will take a while, but it only needs to be done once.
 - If you want to use the CPU (not recommended because it's slow, but it works), make sure you have [PyTorch for CPU](https://pytorch.org/get-started/locally/) installed.